DanielM0217/WouldYou/README.md

 - Acknowledge any resources, tutorials, or references you used to help complete the project.

 ## Future Enhancements
     Better customization, animations.
-I'd also like
+I'd also like user based interaction so repeated questions aren't asked.
 - List any features you would’ve liked to add if given more time